jhill1/SEPwC.github.io/_sources/Software_development.rst

 Testing
 --------

-How do you know your code is correct? :ref:`See this chapter <Testing code>`!
+How do you know your code is correct?
+We test code against known answers to make sure it is correct.
+A simple example is a calculator application.
+We can check that if we give it ``2+2`` it should return ``4``.
+We can also check the errors.
+In the same calculator application if we give it ``a+b``, what should it return?
+It could be an error message, it could be that it returns ``15``, which is doing hexadecimal arithmetic; that depends on you requirements capture (see below).
+We'll cover testing in :ref:`this future chapter <Testing code>`.

 Development process